robgrame/ExtensionAttributes.Automation/Readme.md

-﻿# RGP Extension Attributes Automation Worker Service
+﻿# Extension Attributes Automation Worker Service

 A complete and highly resilient solution for automating Microsoft Entra AD (Azure AD) Extension Attributes management based on information from Active Directory and/or Microsoft Intune.